EricZinda/Perplexity/docs/devvocab/devvocabLocativePrepositions.md

 }
 ~~~

-... which specifies that the "left side" of the locative preposition (i.e. the first, or left argument) and the place where that thing should end up.
-Note that this normalized form allows the inspector to ignore what the preposition actually *is* and just deal with "the place the left side should end up", this allowing the copy code to be generalized.
+... which indicates the "left side" of the locative preposition (i.e. the first, or left argument) and the place where that thing should end up.
+Note that this normalized form allows the inspector to ignore what the preposition actually *is* and just deal with "the place the left side should end up", thus allowing the copy code to be generalized.

 Next, we need a way for `copy_v_1` to normalize its scopal argument.
 We can add a `normalize` argument to `ExecutionContext._call_predication()` that simply asks for predications of type "norm" when it is set.
-That, along with allowing "norm" as an extension in the `Predication` decorator, is all that is needed to support that:
+That, along with allowing "norm" as an extension in the `Predication` decorator, is all that is needed:

 ~~~
 class ExecutionContext(object):